Toluwaa/feline/README.md

-# feline
+# FELINE
-# Holds my solutions for problems on data structures and algorithms
+# FELINE holds my solutions for problems on data structures and algorithms